The results are in, and they say that running quick bursts of speed, like running strides, can make you faster…like, a lot faster.

 - Then, repeat (usually 4-6 times at the end of a run or before a workout).

 Aim to run strides after an easy run a couple of times a week.
-Here’s how to introduce strides into your running training schedule:
+Here’s how to introduce running strides into your running training schedule:

 - After you’ve been running consistently for 3 days or more a week for at least 6 weeks, you can introduce running strides into your running.